porterfurlongku/Advanced-Data-Structures-And-Algorithms/EECS630_Lab02_Dijkstra/README.txt

      the expected output, the second line tells if your program runs within a proper amount of time, and the third line tells if your program uses a proper amount of space.
      For a completely correct run, you should see three "Yes" from the output.
+   * Keep an eye on the standard output, you need to have diff program on your system.